nsakjinh-ui/skills-secure-code-game/README.md

 1. `ms-python.python`
 1. `ms-python.vscode-pylance`

-5. At this point, you can get started with Season 1, 2, or 3, by navigating on the respective folders and reading the `README.md` file.
+At this point, you can get started with Season-1 (Levels 1, 2, 3, 4, 5), by navigating on the respective folders and reading the `README.md` file.

-We recommend these free-of-charge additional extensions:

-1. `github.copilot-chat` to receive AI-generated code explanations.
-1. `alexcvzz.vscode-sqlite` to visualize the SQL database created and the effects of our exploits on its content.

-For more information about cloning repositories, see "[Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)."

 <footer>